toshiharutf/-git-push---set-upstream-origin-develop/README.md

 You can either run the code locally, in a virtual machine, or in a docker container.

-1. Ubuntu, MacOS, Windows: a [VirtualBox](https://www.virtualbox.org/) image is available in which all the necessary packages have been installed.
+1. **Ubuntu, MacOS, Windows**: a [VirtualBox](https://www.virtualbox.org/) image is available in which all the necessary packages have been installed.
 The virtual machine image can be downloaded via [this](https://syncandshare.lrz.de/getlink/fi451Sy2CYcJMBT7hZbov5qg/LUbuntu18.04_VirturalBox_2020AI%5B13.11%5D.zip) link.
 The downloading and the default login passwords are both `commonroad`.
-2. Ubuntu, MacOS, Windows: a docker file and a docker image is available if you wish to run the code with docker container.
-Refer to `docker/README.md` for instructions.
-Minimum system requirements can be found [here](https://docs.docker.com/desktop/).
+2. **Ubuntu, MacOS, Windows**: a docker file and a docker image is available if you wish to run the code in a docker container.
+Refer to `docker/README.md` for further instructions.
+Minimum system requirements are listed [here](https://docs.docker.com/desktop/).
-3. Ubuntu 18.04: If you wish to install the code locally, proceed with the installation guide below.
+3. **Ubuntu 18.04**: If you wish to install the code locally, proceed with the installation guide below.

 ## Installation Guide

-`skip this section if you intend to run the code in the virtual machine or in the docker container.`
+**skip this section if you intend to run the code in the virtual machine or in the docker container.**

 We recommend using [Anaconda](https://www.anaconda.com/) to manage your environment so that even if you mess something up, you can always have a safe and clean restart.
 A guide for managing python environments with Anaconda can be found [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).